 Digital technology and social media has revolutionised the way in which people communicate and share information.

-You can now keep up to date with PBNI by using social media.
+You can now keep up to date with Probation by using social media.
 It can help you can find out about our latest news, consultations, events, recruitment opportunities, services, publications and other general updates.
 Social media also helps us to share opinions and information to promote discussion.

-Social Media pages
+Probation on Social Media

 Using our Social Media – Participation rules